Last updated on March 15th, 2023

 That's quite a long list!
 However, it would be better to follow Amazon's rules to avoid unfortunate consequences.

 Now that you know which niche you should avoid, next is searching for a product to sell within your chosen niche.
 Let us share with you some tips on how to find one:

 Product research is an arduous process, but it is worth it in the end because you can avoid any hassles in terms of packaging, and you will have confidence in the product you have chosen to sell.

 The supplier you will choose can make or break your Amazon FBA business.
 Keep in mind that this is where you will be getting the products that you will sell in the marketplace.
 How will you know that you've spotted the "right" supplier?
 The supplier must have the following characteristics:

 Moreover, the supplier or manufacturer doesn't mind providing sample products for every reproduction to check it for quality assurance.
 After you tick all the boxes, here are different ways to find a supplier:

 You have to give a face or identity to your product.
-Otherwise, it won’t stand out in the overpopulated Amazon marketplace.
-A well-researched and developed brand is a valuable marketing weapon you could have.
+Otherwise, it won't stand out in the overpopulated Amazon marketplace.
+A well-researched and developed brand is a valuable marketing weapon you could have to build your brand.

 You must think of two brand names.
 Why do you need two?
 One is for your seller name, and another is for your product brand name.